amnabi-h/Customer-Retail-Analysis-/README.md

 - Translated complex analytical outputs into decision-ready visual insights

 ### 👤 Debasish Sahoo — Data Engineering & Automation Lead
-- Architected the complete SQL data foundation and schema design
-- Cleaned, normalized, and optimized raw retail data for analytics
+- Took ownership of the data foundation by cleaning and preparing raw retail data and loading it into SQL tables
+- Designed and managed a fact/dimension-style SQL database architecture to support analytical reporting
+- Developed business-oriented SQL queries to analyze sales, revenue, profitability, category performance, regional trends, and loss-making transactions
+- Created reusable SQL views to serve as a clean and consistent reporting layer for downstream analytics
+- Prepared SQL-level RFM base views to support customer-level analysis (modeling handled separately)
-- Implemented end-to-end pipeline automation using Task Scheduler
+- Implemented initial ETL flow and Task Scheduler automation to enable weekly automated data refresh
-- Ensured seamless handoff and self-sustaining system execution
+- Ensured data integrity, consistency, and hands-off reporting without manual intervention

+**Note:** The dataset was renamed at the SQL table level

 ---